SAP-samples/teched2025-DA160/exercises/ex0/README.md

 In this exercise, you will explore the core components of SAP Business Data Cloud, learn how to activate and manage them, and practice strategies to streamline data integration, governance, and access.

 Some of the activities required for the complete instantiation of an SAP BDC tenant are one-time actions.
 Hence, this session is a combination of Product tours, reading material and Hands-on.
-We will use the following labels throughout the exercises to categorize them:
+You will use the following labels throughout the exercises to categorize them:
 - **Read-only**: Content tagged as 'Read-only' is reading material for you to better understand certain components and processes.
 - **Guided Tour**: Content tagged as 'Guided-tour' are pre-defined clickthroughs designed in an environment mimicing the product truth.
 These clickthroughs will guide you through the real process to get a better understanding of one-time but essential configuration activities and features.
 - **Hands-on**: Content tagged as 'Hands-on' are steps that you can perform in the tenant provided to you.
 Some steps in the process flow can be performed by you to gain a full working understanding.